denialromeo/danielmoore.us/about.md

 * "[Teach Yourself Programming in Ten Years](http://www.norvig.com/21-days.html)" by Peter Norvig (No royal road to geometry.)
 * "[Uncomfortable Truthasaurus](https://www.smbc-comics.com/comic/2010-11-30#cc-comicbody)" by Zach Weinersmith (All relationships are transactional.)
 * "[Welcome to the Ruzzkiy Mir](https://yasha.substack.com/p/welcome-to-the-ruzzkiy-mir)" by Evgenia Kovda (Understanding modern Russia.)
+* "[We're Gonna Need a Bigger Moat](https://steve-yegge.medium.com/were-gonna-need-a-bigger-moat-478a8df6a0d2)" by Steve Yegge (The AI genie is out of the bottle.)
 * "[What I Think Is Going On With U.S.-China Relations](https://www.linkedin.com/pulse/what-i-think-going-1-china-us-relations-2-other-countries-ray-dalio/)" by Ray Dalio (We're f\*\*ked.)
 * "[The ZIRPing of America](https://www.swissamerica.com/ZIRP.php)" by Craig Smith (Root of every political issue of the past 15 years.)
 {% comment %}